RealDoigt/Dew-Programming-Language-Specification/spec.md

 |!~|remove|return a new array where all instances of right operand in left operand have been removed|return a new string where all instances of right operand in left operand have been removed|

 ### Unary Operators
-Unary operators are polish style operators with only one parameter.
+Unary operators are prefix operators with only one parameter.
 |operator|name|type|definition|
 |-|-|-|-|
 |-|minus|arithmetic|returns the operand, which must be numeric, with the opposite sign|